View Patricia VELTKAMP SMITH's Obituary on Stuff.co.nz and share memories

 R.I.P.

-Requiem Mass will be celebrated on Tuesday, March 26, 2019, at 1.00pm, at St Theresa's Church, Perth Street, Invercargill.
-Then leaving for the Eastern Cemetery.
+Requiem Mass will be celebrated on Tuesday, March 26, 2019, at 1.00pm, at St Theresa's Church, Perth Street, Invercargill, then leaving for the Eastern Cemetery.
 Rosary will be recited on Monday, March 25, 2019, at 7.00pm, at St Theresa's Church, Perth Street, Invercargill.
 In lieu of flowers please place a donation to St John Ambulance Services at the Mass.
-Messages of condolences can be emailed to [email protected] or sent to c/- Clare House,
+Messages of condolences can be emailed to [email protected] or sent to c/o Clare House, 51 Durham Street, Invercargill.

 (*denotes deceased)